iscc/iscc-specs/docs/specification.md

 ### Component Types

-Each component has the same basic structure of a 1-byte header and a 8-byte main section.
-Each components main section can thus be fit into a 64-bit integer value for efficient data processing.
-The header-byte of each component is subdivided into 2 nibbles (4 bits).
+Each component has the same basic structure of a **1-byte header** and a **8-byte body** section.

+The 1-byte header of each component is subdivided into 2 nibbles (4 bits).
 The first nibble specifies the component type while the second nibble is component specific.

+The header only needs to be carried in the encoded representation.
+As similarity searches accross different components are of little use, the type information contained in the header of each component can be safely ignored after an ISCC has been decomposed and internaly typed by an application.

+The body section of each component is always 8-bytes and can thus be fit into a 64-bit integer for efficient data processing.

 | Component              | Nibble-1 | Nibble-2                        | Byte |
 | :--------------------- | :------- | :------------------------------ | :--- |